Keeping it SMART: Setting Goals for Your Business

 Specific goals are clear and easy for anyone to understand.
 You should include who is involved, what you’re trying to accomplish, and when it needs to be accomplished.
 Imagine that you’re throwing darts and the clearest and most concise goal is the bullseye.
 If you’re not taking the time to focus, prepare, and aim to hit your goal every time, the result is darts all over the board.
 Save yourself the frustration and get as specific as possible!

-Keep in mind, once you choose a problem, you’ll need a detailed plan on how to solve it.
-For example, instead of saying “I want to make more money”, say “I want to generate $5,000 in revenue in Q1 from “x” service or product.”
+Remember, once you choose a problem, you’ll need a detailed plan on how to solve it.
+For example, instead of saying, “I want to make more money,” say, “I want to generate $5,000 in revenue in Q1 from “x” service or product.”

-Every goal needs measurable values that help track the progress.
+Every goal needs measurable values that help track progress.
 We refer to those values as Key Performance Indicators or KPIs.
-They are a good way to know if you’re close to hitting your goal or you need to re-evaluate things.
-Depending on how long it’ll take to reach the goal, consider using milestones to keep you engaged and on track.
+They are a good way to know if you’re close to hitting your goal or if you need to re-evaluate things.
+Considering how long it’ll take to reach the goal, consider using milestones to keep you engaged and on track.

 When it comes to setting goals, make them realistic.
 It’s nice to set the bar high, but is it actually helping your business when you can’t reach it?

 Let’s say you want to increase your revenue for the upcoming year.
-Don’t rush and decide on a number that has too many unrealistic commas.
+Don’t rush and decide on a number with too many unrealistic commas.
 Instead, track your sales progress for that previous year and set a goal amount that reflects a realistic revenue!